radio-astro-tools/statcont/README.md

 - **Installation method 2**<br />
 You can also clone STATCONT in your computer from the GitHub repository.
 For this, create a directory and move there.
-Then type:
+Then type:<br />
 ```
 git init
 git clone https://github.com/radio-astro-tools/statcont